-This website describes my research, teaching, and service at the University of Colorado Denver since 2005.
-I invite you to explore the sections below on Publications, Research, Service, and Teaching.
-For complete details, please consult my curriculum vitae.
+This website provides an overview of my career at the University of Colorado Denver since 2005.
+The sections below highlight my publications, research, teaching, service, and awards.
+For complete details on any of these, please consult my curriculum vitae.

-It has been my honor and privilege to teach hundreds of students since 1995 when I joined Teach for America.
-My current teaching portfolio includes fluid mechanics, water supply and distribution systems, and hydrology (surface water, groundwater, and vadose zone).
-For details on each on these classes—including the syllabus, software, reading, and homework for each—please click the teaching section below.
+I have been blessed to teach hundreds of students since 1995 when I joined Teach for America.
+My current teaching portfolio includes two undergraduate courses in hydraulics (fluid mechanics and pipe network/sewer design) and three graduate courses in hydrology (surface water, groundwater, and vadose zone).
+For details—syllabus, software, reading, and homework—please expand the teaching section below.

-This page provides citations and links to (a) refereed publications comprising journal articles, proceedings papers, and book chapters, and (b) non-refereed publications comprising proceedings papers, magazine articles, and technical reports.
-For details on talks (invited and contributed), posters, and seminars, please see my curriculum vitae.
+This section provides citations and links to my refereed publications including journal articles, proceedings papers, and book chapters.
+For details on non-refereed presentations, please see my curriculum vitae.
 Student co-authors are in bold.

 27. Roth, E.J., R.M.
 Neupauer, D.C.
 Mays, L.J.
 Sather, J.P.
 Crimaldi (2020), Wall effect mitigation techniques for experiments with planar walls, Transport in Porous Media, 132, 423-441, doi: 10.1007/s11242-020-01399-9.
 LINK